 Ankle sprains are a common injury in young soccer players and can cause significant disruption to a season.
-Unfortunately a number of patients who experience one lateral ankle sprain go on to develop long term instability and recurrent injuries to the same ankle.
+Unfortunately many patients who experience one lateral ankle sprain go on to develop long term instability and recurrent injuries to the same ankle.

 Data shows that being actively involved in regular soccer increases your risk of having an ankle sprain compared to involvement in some other sports.
 Interestingly, defenders may have an increased risk compared to their attacking team mates.
 Athletes with certain foot shapes, weakness in the peroneal muscle groups or a proprioceptive deficit (more on that later) may also have an increased risk.

-There is a growing body of evidence that suggests that early intervention after a soccer ankle sprain can both reduce time to return to sport and reduce risk of long term negative outcomes.
+There is a growing body of evidence suggesting that early intervention after a soccer ankle sprain can both reduce time to return to sport and reduce risk of long term negative outcomes.
 Therefore if you or your child suffers an ankle injury, it is advisable to seek professional advice sooner rather than later.

 Common ankle injuries